-International concerns about Iran's nuclear program produced a global consensus to apply economic pressure on Iran, coupled with diplomacy, to persuade Iran to limit its nuclear program.
+International concerns about Iran's nuclear program produced a global consensus to apply economic pressure on Iran to persuade it to negotiate limits on its nuclear program.
 In 2003, France, Britain, and Germany (the "EU-3") opened a separate diplomatic track to curb Iran's program.
 On October 21, 2003, Iran pledged, in return for peaceful nuclear technology, to suspend uranium enrichment activities and sign and ratify the "Additional Protocol" to the NPT (allowing for enhanced inspections).
 Iran signed the Additional Protocol on December 18, 2003, although the Majles did not ratify it.